-- You don’t have to go through CORGI Homeplan to get boiler cover just because you’re an Ovo customer.
+- You don’t necessarily have to go through CORGI HomePlan to get boiler cover just because you’re an Ovo Energy customer.
 You should shop around for the best boiler cover on the market.
-Corgi is just one of a handful you should be looking at.

 - If you’re a landlord, you’ll want cover that specifically caters to landlords.

-- Look after your boiler even if you have cover.
+- You should still look after your boiler even if you have cover.
 Follow our boiler maintenance tips to keep it in tip-top condition.

 Ovo Energy tariffs and prices